ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 ## Behavior

+`amp-live-list` provides instant content updates from the client.
+Depending on implementation,
-`amp-live-list` provides support for content that is updated live on the client, so that the user can consume new information as it is available without having to refresh or navigate to a different page.
+it can update the DOM without user interaction, such as refreshing or navigating to a different page.
 The core use case for this component is live blogs: coverage for breaking news or live events where the user can stay on or keep returning to the same page to see new updates as they come in.
 Common examples are award shows, sporting events, and elections.